 The EXISTS command checks to see if an attribute exists.

+The CHANGE command may change the value, datatype, or dataspace of an attribute.

 Command-line Options

 The dryrun command-line option will allow h5edit to check the syntax correctness of the commands without making any real change to the HDF5 data file.
 This may be implemented in the future.